ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

 include
-  List of directory and file or data set names that you would like to extract from the archive.
+  A list of directories, files or data set names to extract from the archive.

-  If include is not empty, only files listed here will be extracted.
+  When ``include`` is set, only those files will we be extracted leaving the remaining files in the archive.

   Mutually exclusive with exclude.